-A lack of transparency and trust is one of the greatest challenges that modern businesses face.
-However, it is essential to healthy growth in any industry.
+A lack of transparency and trust in coworkers, leaders, and the company itself is one of the greatest challenges that modern businesses face.
+However, transparency is essential to healthy growth for any business in any industry.

-In order to move forward on projects, everyone needs to be on the same page.
-When you are candid with employees about things like your vision, budget, goals and concerns, your team can act with confidence on your behalf.
+In order to move forward on projects and for them to be successful, everyone needs to be on the same page.
+When you are transparent with employees about things like your vision, budget, goals, and concerns, your team can act with confidence on your behalf.
+How is your team supposed to be as passionate as you if they’re kept in the dark?

 Transparency Builds Stronger Relationships